LICHTBOGEN FILMPRODUKTION is an independent film production company founded by Rob Tregenza and Kirk Kjeldsen.

 Kirk Kjeldsen received an MFA from the University of Southern California’s School of Cinematic Arts, where he was a student of Frank Daniel.
 As an undergraduate, he also studied at the Rheinische Friedrich-Wilhelms-Universität Bonn in Germany.
-He has been a professor in the Cinema program at Virginia Commonwealth University’s School of the Arts since 2010; during this time, he has also taught classes and workshops at the Deutsche Film- und Fernsehakademie Berlin (dffb), Fudan University in Shanghai, China, and the Polish National Film School in Łódź.
+He has taught screenwriting and production at Virginia Commonwealth University's School of the Arts, the Deutsche Film- und Fernsehakademie Berlin (dffb), and the Polish National Film School in Łódź.
 He was a finalist or semi-finalist in a number of screenwriting fellowships and competitions, including The Academy of Motion Picture Arts and Sciences’ Nicholl Fellowships in Screenwriting, and he has developed and sold material to both Hollywood and independent producers.

 During his studies at USC, Kjeldsen was a development assistant at The Sundance Institute.
 He developed his own material with the LAByrinth Theater Company, and his work was part of the Kitchen Dog Theater's New Works Festival.
 Furthermore, Kjeldsen was a staff and freelance reporter for a number of newspapers and magazines, and he has produced more than twenty-five short films shot on 35mm.
 Kjeldsen's first novel, "Tomorrow City," was published by Signal 8 Press in 2013.
 His novel "The Depths” was included in the New Jersey Star-Ledger's 10 Best Books of 2018 list and was nominated for the 2019 Library of Virginia Literary Awards, and his novel “East” was nominated for the Dzanc Prize for Fiction.